 Breakout Sessions at The Art Gallery of Ontario

 Nuit Blanche Toronto: “A Monument to the Century of Revolutions” at Nathan Phillips Square

 ABOUT THE CREATIVE TIME SUMMIT

-In an effort to reach new audiences and explore issues within a global context, in 2014, Creative Time began partnering with institutions beyond NYC, taking the Summit to cities around the world including Stockholm, Venice, Washington DC, and now, Toronto.
+In an effort to reach new audiences and explore issues within a global context, in 2014 Creative Time began partnering with institutions beyond NYC, taking the Summit to cities around the world, including Stockholm, Venice, Washington, DC, and now, Toronto.
 Local attendees are invited to propose panels, roundtables, and workshops through an open call, and Summit events highlight each city’s unique aesthetic and social spaces.
-In its travels outside of New York, the Summit aims to foster meaningful connections amongst a growing global community while also highlighting locally driven programming.
-The Summit also meets tens of thousands of attendees in their hometowns through Livestream, as well as through over 100 satellite screening sites that host live events in cities from Dhaka to São Paulo.
+In its travels outside of New York, the Summit aims to foster meaningful connections among a growing global community while also highlighting locally driven programming.
+The Summit also meets tens of thousands of attendees in their hometowns through Livestream, as well as through more than 100 satellite screening sites that host live events in cities from Dhaka to São Paulo.